Cooking Up A Friendship

 Loneliness: one of the harsh realities when moving to a new country.
 As much as I was excited to begin anew in Saigon, I was overcome with anxiety on how I would fare in a city of over 8 million people.
 Aside from having to navigate a new language and culture, as well as properly learn how to ride a motorbike (if I ever mustered the guts to do so,) I needed to first and foremost, make friends.

 Natalia’s eyes piqued at my mention of a food memoir.
 In order to meet people, I had forced myself to attend a book club to get the social gears a-turnin’.
 When they asked for recommendations, I chimed in with a travelogue about one man’s journey eating his way through Vietnam.
+Read a full review of Eating Viet Nam here.
 The idea was noted and then politely bypassed.
 But the girl sitting across from me gave me a look of approval.
-Food is the one sure-fire way to point out a kindred spirit.
+Food is the one sure-fire way to point out a kindred spirit and she invited me over to cook some croquetas with her.

 Little did I know this friendship would be go beyond mere coffee dates.
 She helped me return to a resolution I had long neglected.
 In a year of reinvention, I told myself that this would be the year I learned to cook.
 In a family of cooks, I was the eater.
 I was the person who sat down at the table while everyone else was busy slaving away in the kitchen.
 But after years of passivity, I began feeling pathetic, not knowing how to even dice an onion properly.
 This girl Natalia penned food articles for a local magazine.
 I knew she would have a lot to share on her part so I asked her if she would introduce me to some of her favorite dishes.
 She went beyond just talking to me about food… she graciously invited me to her home to help her cook a family recipe straight from her abuelita’s kitchen treasury.